 I’m surrounded.
 People are swirling around the room speaking a different language.
 Libby is petting my head.
 Rachel is picking up my leg.
 Hands are tangled in my hair and wrapped around my waist.
 I'm suffocating.
 Is this the end?
-BafaBafa is a cultural awareness activity we did during orientation to prepare us to travel … Continue reading Standing Wisely, not Standing Down
+BafaBafa is a cultural awareness game we played during TBB orientation to prepare us to … Continue reading Standing Wisely, not Standing Down

 When people ask me what I learned over the trip, one of the biggest standouts to me is the importance of family in every country.
 Naturally, we chose that as our media project in Guatemala.
 We interviewed our host families and members of the community and made a video! https://youtu.be/Dgqu2gfJXT4